 Presbyterianism has been one of the most prominent branches of Protestant Christianity for 500 years.
-Calvinism has been one of the most influential theological beliefs systems in the last 500 years.
+Calvinism has been one of the most influential theological belief systems in the last 500 years.
 These facts have led people to wonder what the relationship between Presbyterianism and Calvinism is.

 Presbyterians are historically Calvinists in their theology.
 Some churches within the tradition have embraced doctrinal and social liberalism in recent decades, leading them away from their heritage.
-Presbyterians haven’t always agreed on every detail of Calvinism and its application for today.
+Presbyterians haven’t always agreed on every detail of Calvinism and its application today.

-The relationship between Presbyterianism and Calvinism
+The Relationship Between Presbyterianism and Calvinism

-John Calvin (1509-1564) was leader of the Protestant Reformation in France, though his influence eventually extended into all of Europe, North America, and beyond.
-His most well-known theological teaching is found in his classic work, The Institutes of the Christian Religion.
-He also wrote Bible commentaries on almost every book of the Old and New Testament.
-Calvin’s sermons and lectures also impacted Protestant Christianity.
+John Calvin (1509-1564) was the leader of the Protestant Reformation in France, though his influence eventually extended into all of Europe, North America, and beyond.
+His classic work, The Institutes of the Christian Religion, is his most well-known theological teaching.

-|Calvinism||refers to the theological teaching of French Reformer John Calvin, commonly expressed with the acronym T.U.L.I.P.*|
+|Calvinism||Refers to the theological teaching of French Reformer John Calvin, commonly expressed with the acronym T.U.L.I.P.*|

-|Presbyterianism||refers to a form of church government that centers on local and regional elders|
+|Presbyterianism||Refers to a form of church government that centers on local and regional elders|

-|Reformed||sometimes refers broadly to the theology of the Protestant Reformation; other times its used as a synonym for Calvinism; still other times it’s used to describe the doctrines of T.U.L.I.P. as well as classic Reformed beliefs such as Covenant Theology|
+|Reformed||Sometimes refers broadly to the theology of the Protestant Reformation; other times, it’s used as a synonym for Calvinism; still other times, it’s used to describe the doctrines of T.U.L.I.P. as well as classic Reformed beliefs such as Covenant Theology|

 Though Calvin didn’t create the acronym T.U.L.I.P., people often use it to summarize his theology.
 The letters stand for:

 - Unconditional Election